LogoLogo

 At the top of the Course Details panel are 3 common actions you may want to perform on a course:

-1. Test: testing the course and adjusting it’s configuration settings
+1. Test: testing the course and adjusting its configuration settings

 2. Version: import a new version of the course